This post may contain affiliate links. Please read mydisclosure policy.

 - Garlic.
 1 clove of garlic, pressed.

 - Flour.
 The flour will combine with the butter to build a roux to thicken the sauce.
-You can also make this recipe without flour by adding a cornstarch slurry (1 part cornstarch + 2 parts water) to thicken the sauce.
+To thicken the sauce, you can also make this recipe without flour by adding a cornstarch slurry (1 part cornstarch + 2 parts water).

 - Heavy cream or whole milk.